EKA2L1/EKA2L1/README.md

 # EKA2L1
-- EKA2L1 is a HLE Symbian OS emulator.
-Using Symbian 9.4 (S60V5) as a base.
+- EKA2L1 is a Symbian OS HLE.
 The current thing it can do now is load rom.
 Progress are slowly being made.
 Screenshot provides below.

 ![Screenshot](https://raw.githubusercontent.com/bentokun/EKA2L1/master/screenshots/prototype.png)